Windrose Cooking Guide: The Complete Recipe Book

 You have a surprisingly fast metabolism.
 Windrose allows you to have exactly two food buffs active at the exact same time.

-Most basic, uncommon meals cooked at a level one station will last for 15 minutes.
-Once you start cooking rare and epic dishes, that duration jumps to a full 30 minutes.
+Most basic, Uncommon meals cooked at a Level 1 station will last for exactly 15 minutes.
+Once you start cooking Rare and Epic dishes, that duration doubles to a full 30 minutes.

 Upgrading Your Kitchen